pronskiy/phpup/README.md

 # Phpup: the PHP toolchain

-_Phpup_ is a one-file binary with _**zero dependencies**_ that includes Composer and other PHP tools.
+_Phpup_ is a single-file binary with _**zero dependencies**_ that includes Composer and other PHP tools.
 It also allows to install a per-project PHP based on your `composer.json`.

 You don't need to have PHP or anything at all on your system to run it.